-Just look how beautiful it is with this delicate creamy sauce.
-It’s my husband’s favourite and he loves to whip it up when entertaining friends for dinner- it’s tantalising for both the eyes and the taste buds!
+He loves to whip it up when entertaining friends for dinner and declares it tantalising for both the eyes and the taste buds!

-The tangy tomatoe sauce works so well with the creamy, soft salmon filling.
+The tangy tomato sauce cut into the creamy, soft salmon filling.

-Like the restaurant, I personally find that making my own homemade ravioli, the best option.
-It works much better than the shop bought lasagna sheets and taste incredible.
+Like the restaurant, making my own homemade ravioli, is the best option.
+It works much better than the shop bought lasagna sheets and tastes incredible.

 And fear not…even if you’re not a natural Nigella in the kitchen, making pasta is super simple, I promise.